Can Dogs Eat Zinc?

 Potential Hazards Associated With Zinc For Dogs

-Zinc poisoning can lead to irritation of the GI tract (Gastrointestinal tract) of your dog.
-Most dogs with acute zinc poisoning will cause vomiting, depression, diarrhea, and also a lack of appetite.
+Zinc poisoning can lead to irritation of your dog’s GI tract (Gastrointestinal tract).
+Most dogs with acute zinc poisoning will cause vomiting, depression, diarrhoea, and also a lack of appetite.

-Excessive consumption of zinc may lead to anemia (a lower red blood cell count) by harming the red blood cells.
+Excessive consumption of zinc may lead to anaemia (a lower red blood cell count) by harming the red blood cells.
 It can even decrease new red blood cell production.
-Dogs that form anemia may experience
+Dogs that form anaemia may experience

 • pale gums,